danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 The following pipeline will show the scripts and results obtained from a PacBio (SMRT CELL) genome assembly and RNA seq annotation for the South American aquatic snake *Helicops angulatus*.
 Depending of the resources and cluster capacity needed, some scripts are in the HUXLEY cluster (PBS scripting) and others are in the MENDEL cluster (SLURM- BATCH).

 # 1. Genome assembly
-I sequenced the genome of Helicops angulatus from Orinoquia, Colombia.
-The tissue corresponds

-Need to update everything I have done so far:
+I sequenced the genome of *Helicops angulatus* from Orinoquia, Colombia.
+This corresponds to a liver sample collected in 2022 and preserved in ethanol at 96% (IAvH-CT, Instituto Alexander von Humboldt in Colombia).
+DNA extractions were made with a kit for high molecular-weight samples.
+The overall steps I did to check for the quality check of the reads and genome assembly are as follows:

-- kmer analysis of raw reads: Quality check of the raw reads
+1) kmer analysis of raw reads: Quality check of the raw reads
-- Hifiasm to assemble the genome (purging?)
+2) Hifiasm to assemble the genome (purging?)
-- Busco analysis to check for completeness of the genome.
+3) Busco analysis to check for completeness of the genome.
 Quality check of the assembly
-- *Merqury (I have not done this yet).
+4) *Merqury (I have not done this yet).
 Quality check of the assembly*

+## 1.1 kmer analysis for raw reads

 # 2. Annotation: